Destinations Greece The Cyclades Santorini

 Agios Nikolaos monastery 1 min · Skaros 5

-InsiderTheir best room is the 'Sun-Set Suite' — yes, hyphenated — with the unobstructed western caldera view and a private plunge pool.
-It's a seven-suite design boutique in Imerovigli, so it's intimate and books out early in summer.
+InsiderTheir best room is the 'Sun-Set Suite' (yes, hyphenated), with the unobstructed western caldera view and a private plunge pool.
+Seven suites total in Imerovigli, so it's intimate and books out early in summer.

-The Santorini sibling of the more-famous Paros property — opened on the Oia outskirts, renovated 2020–21.
-25 cliff-edge rooms, a freshwater pool with direct caldera views and the Oia sunset alignment, the design language consistent with the Paros original (minimalist white-on-white).
-Now a Premium All-Inclusive: a champagne welcome, in-room breakfast, and a sunset glass of champagne.
-Most-considered low-€€ Oia stay; book six weeks ahead.
+The Santorini sibling of the better-known Paros property, opened on the Oia outskirts and renovated 2020–21.
+25 cliff-edge rooms, a freshwater pool with direct caldera views on the Oia sunset alignment, and the same minimalist white-on-white as the Paros original.
+Now a Premium All-Inclusive: a champagne welcome, in-room breakfast, a sunset glass of champagne.
+The strongest low-€€ Oia stay on the page; book six weeks ahead.

 What it's known for